wcolding/SWR_apworld/README.md

 You will need the following to play this randomizer:
 * An Archipelago installation and this apworld (for generating seeds)
 * The latest game client [More info](https://github.com/wcolding/SWR_AP_Client)
 * The Windows version of the game.
-All testing has been conducted with the Steam version.
-Others are untested but may work.
+Development has been conducted with the Steam version.
+The GOG release appears to work but has not been tested extensively.

 ### How do I use this?
 You can download the latest release on this repository and place the .apworld file into your Archipelago installation's `lib/worlds` directory.
 You can then run `ArchipelagoLauncher` and select `Generate Template Settings` to create a template YAML file in your `Players/Templates` directory.
 You can edit this to your liking, and then place it into the `Players` folder.
 Then you can generate a game, run a server, and connect the client.